BruhMan5thFlo/pyp-students-guide/unit-1-introduction/lesson-1-introduction/README.md

 # Introduction

-* Welcome! (overview how rmotr works, communication, )
-* How to Get Help?
-* Requirements for sessions (classes and coding sessions)
-* Students System
-* Getting help from mentors
-* (?)
-Each course specific methodology

 Welcome to rmotr.com!
 This guide will help you keep track of how things work in a rmotr.com course.

 > Please feel free to suggest things we could include in this guide.
 This guide is backed in a **public and open source** [Github repo](https://github.com/rmotr-curriculum/pyp-students-guide) and everyone can contribute to it.